-Antique British clock valuation and identification
+Antique British clock valuation services

 For a longcase clock I would need to see a photograph of the whole clock plus a head-and-shoulders such as will reveal detail of the dial and hood.
 For most purposes this is adequate, but to investigate genuineness I may need images of the mechanics too.
 For other clocks three or four photographs are usually enough.
 If I need more I will come back to you.